Patriotic Atheist American Heritage

 Governor John Winthrop was also, conveniently, one of the judges, so naturally Anne Hutchinson was convicted, and in November 1637, she was banished from Massachusetts.

 Anne was 43 years old at the time of her trial.
 She was also pregnant, and during the trial she suffered a miscarriage.
 The superstitious Puritans allied against her saw the severely malformed fetus as proof that Anne had fallen from God’s grace.
+Chromosomal anomalies are not uncommon in older mothers.
+This would be Anne’s last pregnancy.

 Anne’s youngest sister was my 10th great-grandmother, Catherine Marbury Scott.
 Catherine and her husband, a shoemaker named Richard Scott, came to America on the Griffin with the Hutchinsons and John Cotton in 1634.
 They left Boston with Anne, first joining Roger Williams at a place he called Providence, in the Rhode Island and Providence Plantations secured by Williams as a separate colony.
 Williams had himself been banished from Boston in 1635, the year after the Hutchinsons and Scotts had arrived, for preaching that one did not need a a church in which to worship.

 In Providence, the Scotts, along with many other of Anne’s followers from Boston, created a new community.
 Richard Scott wrote the Providence Compact, which was then signed by each of the 39 heads of household to come to that place.
 They became Baptists for a while, then Quakers.
 Then, in 1660, Catherine returned to Boston to protest the punishment of two young Quaker men.
-For her efforts she was stripped to the waist and flogged in public.
-Even though Boston had been unspeakably cruel to her sister 23 years before, Catherine did not hesitate to speak out when she saw the government do something wrong-headed.
+For her efforts, she was stripped to the waist and flogged in public.
+Even though Boston had been unspeakably cruel to her sister 23 years before, Catherine did not hesitate to speak out when she saw the government do something wrong.
 She was a worthy bearer of her sister Anne’s torch.

 Anne herself was afraid to stay in Providence, especially after her husband’s death.
 Massachusetts had rattled its saber at the Rhode Island settlers, claiming it had the right to govern them, so she fled with her children to Long Island.
 There, in 1643, she and all but one of her children were murdered by natives.
 How long might she have lived had she not been run out of Boston?
 How much more might she have contributed to the ideas of women’s rights and freedom of conscience had she remained in Boston?